MCAT to IQ Calculator

 How the percentile matching method works

 1. Find your MCAT percentile: Every MCAT score comes with a percentile that shows how you compare to other test-takers.
-For example, if you score 520, you’re in the 98th percentile.
+For instance, if you score 520, you’re in the 98th percentile.
+Similarly, a score of 510 places you around the 80th percentile, indicating you performed better than 80% of test-takers.

 2. Match it to an IQ percentile: IQ scores also follow a bell curve, with 100 being average.
-For example, the 98th percentile on an IQ test corresponds to an IQ score of about 130-132.
+For example, the 98th percentile on an IQ test corresponds to an IQ score of about 130-132 according to our IQ percentile calculator.
+So we could assume that an MCAT of 520 is equivalent to an IQ of 130.
+Similarly, the 80th percentile on an IQ test aligns with an IQ score of approximately 115, indicating above-average intelligence.
+This implies that a 510 at MCAT is loosely equivalent to a 115 IQ.

 • 520 MCAT ScorePercentile: 97th → IQ Equivalent: 130-132